 Nearby, a lapwing shrieked in protest, protecting her nest.
 A shimmer of electric blue hovered above the village pond before diving for a fishy meal.

-Taking a deep breath he rose slowly, picked up his axe, and, almost guilty for the brief lapse of sorrow, trudged quietly into the jungle.
+Taking a deep breath he rose slowly, picked up his axe trudged quietly into the jungle.